SamuelSwartzberg/flashcardifying_text_temp/inf.md

 flex-container:⟮h∞;uh11-12;<img src="Windows_XP_task_grouping_(Luna).png">⟯⟮h∞;<img src="Windows_10_Taskbar.PNG">⟯⟮h∞;<img src="1024px-MacOS_Sierra_dock.png">⟯⟮h∞;<img src="1024px-Plasma_5.20_Taskbar.png">⟯

 ⟮c12;The above⟯ are all examples of ⟮c11;taskbars⟯.
-§§ A ⟮c1;taskbar⟯ is a GUI element that typically shows ⟮c2;which programs are open⟯, and allows ⟮c3;pinning programs or other things for quick access⟯.
+A ⟮c1;taskbar⟯ is a GUI element that typically shows ⟮c2;which programs are open⟯, and allows ⟮c3;pinning programs or other things for quick access⟯.
 A taskbar generally positioned ⟮c4;as a strip along the edge of a screen⟯.
-A taskbar, aside from programs may also have a ⟮c5;notification section⟯, ⟮c6;a search box⟯, ⟮c7;various tools⟯, etc. §<br>
+A taskbar, aside from programs may also have a ⟮c5;notification section⟯, ⟮c6;a search box⟯, ⟮c7;various tools⟯, etc.
 Despite being called '⟮c8;Dock⟯', it's just ⟮c9;macOs⟯'s version of a ⟮c10;taskbar⟯

 ###### activity bar (vscode)